bogeeee/restfuncs/readme.md

 # Security

-## CORS

-Restfuncs has built in CORS that plays together with its csrf protection.
-It is controlled by the `RestfuncsOptions.allowedOrigins` setting.
-See there for more detail.
-You may set it if you:
-- Host the backend and frontend on different (sub-) domains.
-- Provide authentication methods to other web applications.
-- Consume authentication responses from 3rd party authentication providers.
-I.e. form- posted SAML responses.
-- Provide client side service methods to other web applications (that need the current user's session).
-- Have a reverse proxy in front of this web app and you get an error cause the same-origin check fails for simple, non preflighted, requests like form posts.
-Alternatively check the trust proxy settings: http://expressjs.com/en/4x/api.html#app.settings.table (currently this does not work properly with express 4.x)

 ## CSRF protection

 **Tl;dr:** **In a normal situation** (= no basic auth, no client-certs and using the restfuncs-client) **restfuncs already has a very strong CSRF protection** by default (`corsReadToken`, enforced by the client).
 For other situations, read the following: